kentor/www.kentor.dev/posts/2016-11-05-testing-promise-all-side-effects-with-async-await.md

 });
 ```

-This test will actually fail because promise callbacks are asynchronous, so any
+This test will actually fail because promise callbacks are asynchronous, in
-callbacks sitting in the queue will run after the last statement of this test
+other words they will be queued and will only run after the last statement of
-due to [run to completion][r] semantics.
-In other words the promise callback for
+this test due to [run to completion][r] semantics.
+In other words the promise
-the `Promise.all` call: `() => { this.finished = true; }` will have run after
+callback for the `Promise.all` call: `() => { this.finished = true; }` will have
-this test has already exited!
+run after this test has already exited!

 Jest (and other testing frameworks) provides a way to deal with asynchrony by
 preventing the test from exiting after the last statement.
 We would have to call